jinal--shah/packer_base_centos/README.md

 ## BUILD

-        # export all user-defined env vars, and then:
+        # 1. export all user-defined env vars
+        # 2. clone packer_includes in dir with this project's Makefile

         make build

 * makefile inherits values from env vars.
 These are transformed and / or